 Similarly, the episodic-semantic distinction was introduced by Tulving (19872) mostly on logical grounds, but in any event before he ever began at amnesia.

-While the distinction between episodic and semantic memory does, arguably, arise from amnesia work, Schacter's (1987) early review makes clear that the basic idea of implicit memory had been around since roughly Ebbinghaus.
+While the distinction between explicit and implicit memory does, arguably, arise from amnesia work, Schacter's (1987) early review makes clear that the basic idea of implicit memory had been around since roughly Ebbinghaus.
 Moreover, it's a simple fact that most subsequent research on explicit and implicit memory -- Roediger's work, for example, or Schacter and Cooper's -- was performed with neurologically intact subjects.
 So it's hard to say that neuroscientific research played a huge role in, for example, the discovery of a perceptual-representation system, or the articulation of transfer-appropriate processing as a plausible theoretical alternative to multiple memory systems.

 Perhaps the most frequently posited example of neuroscience constraining psychological theory is the debate over the representation of mental imagery -- whether images are represented in propositional or analog form.
 I've thought a lot about this example -- in fact, I think it was from Steve Kosslyn that I first heard the "constrains" phraseology, back when we were colleagues at Harvard.
 But again, I don't think it works.